prauscher/vl/README.md

 Running
 -------

-After successfully installing node, redis and projects dependencies, you can start the Beamer-Interface using
+After you successfully installed node, redis and the required npm modules, you can start the beamer interface using

 	node viewer.js

-and pointing your Browser to the given Location.
+Just point your Browser to the given location.
 Do not kill node, as the server will not daemonize atm.

-For running the Administration-Interface, you can run
+To run the admin interface use

 	node admin.js

-and go ahead just like the Beamer-Interface
+and go ahead just like with the beamer interface.